-The Company supports and respects human rights principles.
-This is the foundation of human resource development that is associated with the business to add value and is an important factor in the business of creating added value for the organization.
-It is defined as a code of conduct in the Company's Code of Conduct in which all employees are required to comply with the law.
-The Company's regulations and monitoring ensure that the Company is not involved in businesses that have abused human rights and treated workers unfairly by accepting principles that benefit the public society in accordance with the human rights principles of the United Nations.
+The company supports and respects for the principles of human rights.
+The foundation of human resource development, which is associated with the business of adding value and is a major factor in creating added value to the organization as well defined as practices in business ethics of the Company's employees.
+Must abide by laws, regulations, company regulations and monitoring to prevent the Company from getting involved in violate businesses, respect human rights and treat workers unfairly.
+By recognizing the principles of practice that benefit society as a whole according to the principles of human rights of the United Nations.

-The Company focuses on the Board of Directors, executives and all employees to treat each other with respect to human rights.
-Human dignity, rights, freedom and equality without discrimination, age, gender, ethnicity, nationality, religion, belief, thoughts are political or disability.
-It does not support forced labor against child labor.
-Provide a system that focuses on safety and hygiene in the workplace appropriately.
-To reduce the danger of accidents and diseases.
-Fair employment, compensation and appropriate benefits Encourage employees to have the opportunity to benefit society.
-Proper arrangement of complaints process The Company's management and employees must not commit any acts that violate or threaten human rights, whether physically and verbally, against others on the basis of human rights.
+The Company focus for the Board of Directors, management and employees must treat each other with the respect each other, respect for human rights and human dignity, freedom, equality, without discrimination of age, sex, race, nationality, religion c of the faith.
+The idea is political or disability.
+Does not support forced labor, against child labor provide a work system that focuses on the safety and hygiene at work appropriately.
+To reduce the harm that will occur both accident and disease fair employment, appropriate compensation and benefits encourage employees to have opportunities to serve society.
+Establishing a proper complaint process, the Management and employees of the Company must not take any action, That is a violation or threat of human rights, whether physical, speech to others on the basis of human rights.

-For 2020, according to the Covic-19 pandemic, which dates from March to June 2021 and the new ripples in December, the company must strictly control corporate expenses to cope with the situation.
-Therefore, no employee activities are organized.
+For the year 2020, according to the COVID 19 epidemic situation, which was started from March to June and the new wave of December, this causes the company to strictly control corporate expenses, therefore no employee activities.